• Home

 The recipe is either for a loaf cake pan or a tube cake pan, your choice.

-You can make this cake in one day, but for the best results, I recommend following this method, as outlined below, if you have the time.
+You can make this cake in one day, but for optimal results, I recommend following the steps below if you have the time.

 For a standard loaf pan.